How Using the Power of Analytics Can Increase Sales

 Beyond just the native tools, there are tons of free social media tools available online.
 Some of the most popular include Sprout Social, Hootsuite, and even Google Analytics!
 These tools are especially popular among small business owners and marketers working across platforms as many of these tools allow you to analyze data across multiple social channels.
 For most businesses, these lower cost analytics tools are more than capable of helping you make the most of your social media marketing efforts.

 Email marketing gives you a great opportunity to see what resonates with your audience.
-It is free, easy to create and distribute, and is still one of the preferred methods of communication, even among younger audiences (73% of millennials preferring to hear from a brand via email!).
+It is free, easy to create and distribute, and is still one of the preferred methods of communication, even among younger audiences.

 There is a wealth of information you can easily gather from email marketing that you can use to improve your open rate, engagement, link-following, and even brand loyalty: